 The 33 bones of the spine are held and connected by the spinal discs, also known as intervertebral discs.
 Their function is to allow the spinal column to be flexible.
 Inside these discs are substances that have a gel-like texture.
 An injury to the intervertebral disc can damage the discs’ outer shell, causing the soft gel-like material to bulge out.
 This bulging condition is known as a slipped disc or herniated disc.

-A herniated disc may then impinge or compress a nerve, which can cause pain around the area of the affected disc.
+A herniated disc may then impinge or compress a nerve, which can cause pain around the area of the affected disc and down the nerve it is impinging.
 Research suggests that nerve impingement due to slipped disc is the most common reason for sciatica.

 So, what are the most common signs and symptoms of sciatica?
 And what are the most common sciatica risk factors?

 Here are the most common signs and symptoms of sciatic nerve pain:

 Sciatic nerve pain can range from being mild to very painful.
 Some people also experience mild ache at the lower back while others experience a burning sensation or sharp pain on one side of the lower extremity.

 In some cases, patients may experience excruciating pain, depending on the severity of nerve impingement or irritation.

 These symptoms occur as a result of the exerted pressure on the sciatic nerves secondary to nerve compression.
 When the nerve gets pinched or compressed, it disrupts the nerve function, thereby causing a tingling sensation, weakness, or numbness on the affected part.

 Some patients report a sensation of jolt or electric shock in the lower back or legs.
 It is often aggravated and becomes worse when sneezing, coughing, or sitting for long periods.